WOOK-TV: The road to air

 In 1953, Richard Eaton's United Broadcasting Company, owners of WOOK, WFAN and Rockville–based WINX, among other outlets in the mid-Atlantic states, filed for television channels 18 in Baltimore and 50 in Washington.
-With no applications pending for channel 14 at Annapolis, Maryland, Eaton petitioned the FCC to move the channel 14 allotment to Washington, which it did in 1955; Eaton also acquired channel 14 equipment at auction from the bankrupt KACY of Festus, Missouri.
+With no applications pending for channel 14 at Annapolis, Maryland, Eaton petitioned the Federal Communications Commission (FCC) to move the channel 14 allotment to Washington, which it did in 1955; Eaton also acquired channel 14 equipment at auction from the bankrupt KACY of Festus, Missouri.

 In February, Eaton announced that WOOK-TV would debut with programming in the evenings only and would not feature a network affiliation or a schedule of films; in addition, Eaton, planned to build out the Baltimore construction permit as a semi-satellite of WOOK-TV.
 The station signed jazz musician Lionel Hampton as its musical director.
 WOOK-TV would launch from WOOK radio's studio facility in the Chillum Castle Manor subdivision, on 1st Place, NE.

 Initially planned to debut in September 1962, WOOK-TV's start was delayed due to technical challenges.
 It missed another launch date, in February, in part due to equipment issues and also because it had a problem to sort out in the Black community.
 Leaders in the Urban League and the NAACP worried that the station would not represent the community well, that WOOK-TV would depict African Americans "in the tap-dancing, shouting type of program", much as in radio; Eaton pledged not to program "distasteful" shows on the new station.
 The station finally debuted on March 6, 1963.
 It was the District's second UHF television station, after public WETA-TV (channel 26), which had gone on the air in 1961.
 Some 90,000 to 100,000 UHF converters were in place when channel 14 signed on.